material-admin/doc-material-components/button-examples/Web/web-button-example.md

 ```

 ### Add a theme
 Both `mdc-button` and `mdc-icon-button` work with themes (styles).
-Import a style into your `*.scss*` stylesheet to apply it to your website, including buttons or toggle icon buttons:
+Import a theme into your `*.scss*` stylesheet to apply it to your website, including buttons or toggle icon buttons:

 **mdc-button**
 ```css